-Liz Weston: Start early to get your house retirement-ready
+Start early to get your house retirement-ready

 “We don’t want to spend the rest of our lives maintaining this ginormous house that we don’t need,” Brennan says.

 This column was provided to The Associated Press by the personal finance website NerdWallet.
 Liz Weston is a columnist at NerdWallet, a certified financial planner and author of “Your Credit Score.”
 Email: lweston@nerdwallet.com.
-Twitter: @lizweston.